-Another great thing about Osaka is its location.
+Osaka is one of the best cities in terms of location.
 You’re not far from Kyoto, beautiful mountains, forests, and the traditional seaside villages of the east coast.

 Fukuoka sits on the west coast of Japan’s southern main island Kyushu.
 It was the landing point of the Monogal invasion back in the 13th century thanks to its proximity to South Korea and Shanghai.
 This makes Fukuoka an important harbor and port city that connects Japan to the rest of Asia via shipping routes.

-The city is known as being Japan’s start-up city and has been the birthplace of a lot of new companies in Japan that has expanded their economy to no end.
+It is known as being one of Japan’s best cities for startups and has been the birthplace of a lot of new companies in Japan that has expanded their economy to no end.

-As a city, it’s less crowded than most, especially Tokyo, and a lot smaller too.
-This means the public transport is far less crowded, the journeys are much shorter and the living costs are far more affordable.
+As a city, it’s less crowded than most, especially Tokyo, and a lot more like a small town too.
+This means the public transportation is far less crowded, the journeys are much shorter and the living costs are far more affordable.
 The whole prefecture is home to just 5 million people and when compared to the 13 million residents of Tokyo, you get a sense of just how less busy and crowded it is.